 The natural ecosystems found in Anoka County include twenty different types of dry, mesic and wet prairies, shrublands, woodlands, and forests.
 Complete descriptions of these can be found in "Minnesota's St. Croix River Valley and Anoka Sandplain, A Guide to Native Habitats," MN DNR, 1995.
 Of these twenty natural community types we are able to offer trees, shrubs and seed that fit into fifteen.

 Trees and shrubs can be ordered three ways: (1) Call ACD at 763-434-2030 and have a form mailed to you, (2) go to our website to print a form and send it in with payment,(3) use the online payment and ordering option.

-- Trees will be available for pick up on April 28th from 9am to 11am in the red brick building with large white doors at the Anoka County Fairgrounds.
+- Trees will be available for pick up on the last Saturday in April from 9am to 11am in the red brick building with large white doors at the Anoka County Fairgrounds.